swcarpentry/website/_posts/2016/04/2016-04-21-south-africa-instructor-training.md

  participants practiced their demo teaching lessons.
 Then we discussed the next steps needed to complete become certified instructors.
 Everyone is very keen to become certified and run workshops at their home institutions.
-It would be fantastic to see the existing Software and Data Carpentry community to provide mentorship and guidance support to these newly trained instructors.
+It would be fantastic to see the existing Software and Data Carpentry community provide mentorship and guidance support to these newly trained instructors.
 Many of them will be the first ones advocating for this type of training in their institutions.
 It will require persistence and they will need help from those of us who already have the experience in organising and teaching at workshops.
-So if you can and want help, please step in!
+So if you can and want help, please step in and [fill in this form](http://goo.gl/forms/idZt3rsPrL).
+Thank you!